CollaboRateMgmt/CollaboRate/README.md

 - test automation development

 # Work not Crowdsourced (Development Projects)

-The following kind of work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust:
+Some work is not crowdsourced under the CollaboRate process, because it may need a lot of knowledge, coordination or trust.
+Or it may not be accurately measurable, and so it is diffcult to reward the crowd.
+However it is done in a very different and structured way as compared to usual.
+This provides additional benefits, such as work measurement, division of labor and allows some of the activities mentioned below, to come into focus for automation.
+Following type of work is not crowdsourced:
 - requirement validation and breakdown to start the crowdsourcing process
 - testing of use case mapping to requirements
 - initial manual testing to determine correctness of the regression test automation